DKIM and the "via" label in Gmail

 What if I send on behalf of other customers? #

-If you can’t add DKIM records to your DNS, then the “via pm.mtasv.net” will still display.
+If you can’t set up DKIM by adding records to your DNS, then the “via pm.mtasv.net” will still display.
 This is how Gmail intends it, as the message is not coming from your own domain (it’s also why we strongly encourage other methods when you want to make it look like emails are coming from your customers directly).
 To make the process less confusing for recipients, we have a simple HTML page that explains “pm.mtasv.net”, showing that you, our customers, are serious about email delivery.